WSDOT/wsdot-android-app/README.md

 alerts, mountain pass reports, northbound Canadian border wait times, ferry schedules and alerts as well as real time ferry locations.

-This app was written in Java using the <a href="http://www.eclipse.org/">Eclipse IDE</a>.
+This app is written in Java using the <a href="http://developer.android.com/tools/studio/index.html">Android Studio IDE</a>.

 The code is not meant to illustrate best practices nor is it necessarily bug free.
 It is by no means static and is actively being updated and improved upon.